Zimbabwean cricket team in New Zealand in 1997–98

 The Zimbabwe national cricket team toured New Zealand in February and March 1998 and played a two-match Test series against the New Zealand national cricket team followed by five Limited Overs Internationals (LOI).
 New Zealand won both Test matches convincingly to take the series 2–0.
-New Zealand were captained by Stephen Fleming and Zimbabwe by Andy Flower.
+New Zealand were captained by Stephen Fleming and Zimbabwe by Alistair Campbell.
 New Zealand won the LOI series 4–1.